lumin77049/lumin77049.github.io/README.md

-# For now, A test site.
+# For now, a test site.
 for now this repo is just somewhere for me to mess with github pages and web-dev as a whole.
 Honestly It's only public becuase github's docs on pages said it had to be to work (although I'm yet to test that).